 Mary Harris's grandmother gave her a Perry Mason mystery novel to distract her for a while.
 When she was four years old.
 Which she read.
 This started a lifelong love affair with words.
 Now, no genre is safe!
 Although she's still hesitant about haiku.
 Mary is published in fiction and non-fiction and is also a screenwriter; she understands the struggle to get the idea from the head to the paper.
 Her main mantra is, "It's all about the story."
 She is a passionate believer in the Oxford comma, but allows nothing to interrupt the flow of the story.
 She lives in Raleigh with her family and Diggz, the best cockapoo ever.

 Kathleen Heady is a native of rural Illinois, but has lived and traveled many places, including numerous trips to Great Britain and seven years living in Costa Rica.
 She is the author of three mystery novels, Hotel Saint Clare, The Gate House, which was a finalist for an EPIC award in 2011, and Lydia's Story.
-She is currently working on a Young Adult novel set in thirteenth century England, and playing around with ideas for another mystery.
+As a change of pace, her latest is a Young Adult historical fantasy entitled Jewels in Time, set in thirteenth century England, and other times and places.

 Judy Hogan has published eight mystery novels, the newest being Tormentil Hall: The Eighth Penny Weaver Mystery.
 In April 2017 Grace: A China Diary, 1910-16, which she edited and annotated, was published by Wipf and Stock, and she has published seven volumes of poetry with small presses, including, Those Eternally Linked Lives (2018).
 Her papers and over 40 years of extensive diaries are in the Sallie Bingham Center for Women’s History and Culture, Duke University.
 She was founding editor of Carolina Wren Press, 1976-1991.
 In 1990-2001 she worked on Sister City exchanges with Russian writers in Kostroma.
 She has taught creative writing since 1974 and lives and farms in Moncure, N.C., near Jordan Lake.
 Visit her blog post here.